 The start of the validity period should be no more than a configurable value, T5 minutes, in the future from the current time.

-The validity period should not exceed a configurable value of T6 minutes.
+The validity period should not exceed a configurable value of T6 minutes (see table under 12.2.5).

 The end of the validity period should not be earlier than the current time.